equinix-labs/terraform-metal-tanzu/README.md

 terraform apply -target=module.minio_host -auto-approve
 ```

-and the output will provide you with the S3 URL, access token, and secret key you can use for the above s3 variable, which you can use to add the above VMWare files.
+and the output will provide you with the S3 URL, access token, and secret key you can use for the above s3 variable, which you can use to add the above VMware files.

 ## Modify your variables
 There are many variables which can be set to customize your install within `00-vars.tf`.
 The default variables to bring up a 3 node vSphere cluster and Linux router using Packet's [c2.medium.x86](https://www.packet.com/cloud/servers/c2-medium-epyc/).
 Change each default variable at your own risk.